History of the Annie Taylor Dee School of Nursing

+Weber State University’s Annie Taylor Dee School of Nursing, which celebrated its 70th anniversary in 2023, is proud to be part of a long and honorable legacy of excellence in nursing education.
 WSU’s nursing program started following the end of World War II.
 Compounding the effects of the war on the civilian pool of registered nurses, the United States found itself embroiled in the North Korean conflict.
 These factors contributed to the gravest nursing shortage of modern history.

 Mildred Montag, a doctoral student at Teacher’s College and Director of Adelphi College’s Annie Taylor Dee School of Nursing, designed and proposed an associate’s degree in nursing (ADN) model as an alternative to the two existing educational models for nurses.
-She posited that both the three-year hospital-based diplomas and four-year university-based bachelor’s degrees (BSN) were excessively time intensive, and she proposed that a two-year college-based associate’s degree program would be a time-efficient and realistic alternative for educating technical registered nurses.
+She posited that both the three-year hospital-based diplomas and four-year university-based bachelor’s degrees (BSN) were excessively time-intensive, and she proposed that a two-year college-based associate’s degree program would be a time-efficient and realistic alternative for educating technical registered nurses.

 With funding support from the W.K.
 Kellogg Foundation, Montag designed and implemented a research project in which seven community colleges throughout the United States would be selected to implement research pilot programs for a revolutionary associate’s degree model for nursing education.